React API Reference

 component | Component, null | Custom wrapper component to render translation |

-is used only for built-in components (when render is string).
+className is used only for built-in components (when render is string).

-props returns the translation, an id, and a message.
+Function(props) props returns the translation, an id, and a message.

-is rendered with the translation
+component is rendered with the translation passed in as its child:

 import { Text } from "react-native";